Ronald Reagan Mural In North Carolina Defaced With Nazi Symbol In Reference To GOP President’s Schutzstaffel Controversy

 “These are not acts of speech, they are acts of destruction and violence.
 Nothing good can possibly come from these events and they must be condemned.
 We continue to urge our local offices across the state to be in contact with local law enforcement to assist with protection of NC GOP volunteers and property.”

-Wayne County GOP Chairman Brent Heath told the press that the defaced Ronald Reagan mural will be repainted by the original artist as soon as possible, washing away the Nazi symbol currently scribbled on the likeness of the deceased president’s face.
+Wayne County GOP Chairman Brent Heath told the press that the defaced Ronald Reagan mural would be repainted by the original artist as soon as possible, washing away the Nazi symbol currently scribbled on the likeness of the deceased president’s face.